miguelatplumbee/cucumber-as3/README.md

 **Cucumber-as3** enables Actionscript developers to write and run functional tests using [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) syntax and [Cucumber](http://cukes.info).

-Cucumber-as3 is not a reimplementation of cucumber in a different language, such as cucumber-jvm or cucumber-js.
+Cucumber-as3 is not a reimplementation of cucumber in a different language (such as cucumber-jvm or cucumber-js).
 Instead, it makes use of cucumber [wire protocol](https://github.com/cucumber/cucumber/wiki/Wire-Protocol) to test features against a TestRunner written in AS3.

  * [Getting Started](https://github.com/miguelatplumbee/cucumber-as3/blob/master/cucumber-as3-wiki/getting_started.md)
  * [Writing step definitions in AS3](https://github.com/miguelatplumbee/cucumber-as3/blob/master/cucumber-as3-wiki/step_definitions.md)